CerebralSeed/rpsskynet/README.md

 It WILL install Pytorch, if you do not have that already, which is the only dependency.

-Once installed, to run your RPS adversary, use the following script:
+Once installed, to run your RPS adversary, use the following Python script:

 ```
 from rpsskynet.rpsskynet import rps_skynet